 Knowledge of the anatomy of both the maternal pelvis and the fetal skull is critical to successful OVD.
 The safety of the procedure is greatly affected by correct identification of fetal position and station.
 The likelihood of success is affected by the degree to which the force vector of assistance both aligns with the birth canal and presents the smallest possible diameter of the fetal vertex through the pelvic outlet.

-Correctly determining the position of the fetal vertex is a prerequisite ...
+Correctly determining the position of the fetal vertex is ...